 The Board recognises that effective management of risk is essential to good corporate governance.
-Equally, the Board appreciates that, in order to maximise shareholder value, maintaining a sensible risk appetite for pursuing investment and business development opportunities is necessary and appropriate.
+Equally, the Board appreciates that, in order to maximise Securityholder value, maintaining a sensible risk appetite for pursuing investment and business development opportunities is necessary and appropriate.
 Implementing a risk management framework that balances these concerns is a priority for the Board.

 As noted above, the Board has delegated responsibility to the Audit, Risk and Compliance Committee for the oversight of the Group's risk profile and risk management within the risk appetite set by the Board.
 The Committee reviews the Group's risk management framework at least annually to satisfy itself that it continues to be sound.
-A review of this kind was carried out during the reporting period to 31 December 2015.
-Further details on the Audit, Risk and Compliance Committee are set out above and a summary of Spark Infrastructure's Risk Management Policy is available on Spark Infrastructure's website.
+The Committee reviewed the Group's risk management framework in the reporting period to 31 December 2016.
+Further details on the Audit, Risk and Compliance Committee are set out above and a summary of Spark Infrastructure's Risk Management Policy is available on Spark Infrastructure's website at http://sparkinfrastructure.com/about/governance.